gruckion/Proloquium/README.md

 4. Alternatively, use Docker Compose to build and run the application:
    - Build and run the application: `./scripts/run.sh`
 5. To run the application locally with Pipenv, ensure Pipenv is installed and active:
-   - Install dependencies: `pipenv install`
+   - Install dependencies: `cd python; pipenv install --dev`
    - Activate virtual environment: `pipenv shell`
    - Run the main.py script: `python main.py`